dorartmripa/InventoryManagementSystem/README.md

 ## Contact

 If you want help implementing persistence, tests, packaging, or CI, reply with which item to do next (for example: `A` — add `LICENSE`, `B` — add example `inventory.json`, `C` — persist to SQLite, `D` — add CLI mode).
 I will implement the chosen item and update the repository.

+## Support

+For issues, questions, or suggestions, please open an issue on GitHub.

+Developed by Dorart